Abdou Moumouni University: Structure

 Lamordé University Hospital is affiliated and many faculty and students practice medicine there.

 IUTs

 The University Institutes of Technology (Instituts Universitaires de Technologie, IUT) are tech schools in the regional capitals of Tahoua, Maradi, and Zinder created in October 2006, and operating from 2007 to 2008.
 In 2009 it was decided in the National Assembly that the campuses would be integrated into the Université Abdou Moumouni.
 In 2011, new universities were created in Maradi, Tahoua and Zinder to which the University Institutes of Technology were integrated.

-The IUTs offer a degree, called the "Diplome Universitaire De Technologie" (DUT) in a one- to two-year program for students who have completed a Baccalaureate or equivalent.
+The IUTs offer a degree, called the "Diplôme universitaire de technologie" (DUT), in a one- to two-year program for students who have completed a Baccalaureate or equivalent.
 Programs vary by location: